Would you like to earn money from writing short-stories?

-If you’re reading thing, then I’m guessing your answer is, YES!
-I have good news for you.
+If you’re reading this, then I’m guessing your answer is, YES!
+You would like to earn money from writing short-stories.

 You can win over £2,500 in the Commonwealth Short Story Prize or £10,000 in the Caine Prize for African Writing.
-If you’re between the ages of 19 – 25, you can win 50, 000 naira in the Awele Creative Trust Prize.
-And whether you’re young or old, you can earn a lot of money publishing with the Narrative Magazine, The New Yorker, The Common, Granta and so on.
+If you’re between the ages of 19–25, you can win 50, 000 naira in the Awele Creative Trust Prize.
+And whether you’re young or old, you can earn money from earn money from writing short-stories and publishing with the Narrative Magazine, The New Yorker, The Common, Granta and so on.

-I remember how it felt to win $100 at the Cecilia Unaegbu Flash Fiction Contest and when I got my advance from Ankara press.
-I will never forget the $30, $10 and $5 honoraria I received from MTLS, Fiction365 and Flash Fiction Press respectively.
-I could go on and on, but I can’t wait to get to the part where you can learn to earn your own money.
+I remember how it felt to win $100 at the Cecilia Unaegbu Flash Fiction Contest and when I got my advance from Ankara press or forget the $30, $10 and $5 honoraria I received from MTLS, Fiction365 and Flash Fiction Press, respectively.
+There have been more awards, but I can’t wait to get to the part where you can learn to earn money from writing short-stories.

 Before you get too excited, you have to invest in learning the art of short story writing.
 I have good news for you.
 There is a four-part video lecture that can teach you to WRITE FANTASTIC SHORT STORIES with ease.

 You can also get an audio (mp3 or wav).
 The good news is that each video comes with each of the How To Write Fantastic Short Stories Series for FREE.

 You’ll benefit from these books, videos and audios if:

 1. You want to write but aren’t sure where to start.